 Dr. Smale says the topic of depression is one of the major issues they want to tackle on a campus-wide level.
 In fact, depression was selected as one of two grand challenges by UCLA as a widely impactful area of focus associated with the Centennial Campaign.

 "It impacts such a broad range of people and extends through psychiatry, neurology, basic neurobiology and the social sciences," says Dr. Smale.
+Brain diseases undoubtedly present one of the the greatest challenges to medical science in the 21st century.
+See how the UCLA Neuroscience Research Theme is commiting themselves to meet those demands.

 Immunity, inflammation, infection and transplantation all relate to immunology.
 "Understanding basic microbiology is important but so is figuring out therapies and ways to attack infection," he says.